typescript-cheatsheets/react/README.md

   functionChildren: (name: string) => React.ReactNode; // recommended function as a child render prop type style?: React.CSSProperties; // to pass through style props onChange?: React.FormEventHandler<HTMLInputElement>; // form events! the generic parameter is the type of event.target
-  props: Props & React.PropsWithoutRef<JSX.IntrinsicElements['button']>; // to impersonate all the props of a button element without its ref
+  props: Props & React.PropsWithoutRef<JSX.IntrinsicElements["button"]>; // to impersonate all the props of a button element without its ref
 }
 ```